How to Become a Occupational Therapy Aides in North Carolina

 Obtain North Carolina licensure or certification

 North Carolina may require specific licensing or professional certification for occupational therapy aidess.
-Requirements vary by state — contact the North Carolina Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the North Carolina Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in North Carolina

-North Carolina employs 200 occupational therapy aides.
-The highest concentrations are in Charlotte-Concord-Gastonia.
+North Carolina employs 250 occupational therapy aides.

 Occupational Therapy Aides salary range in North Carolina